 A: For each share of Preferred Stock that is not validly tendered, or that is validly tendered but is later properly withdrawn, you may receive the applicable Preferred Stock Remainder Consideration specified herein if the Company exercises its Special Redemption right by the date that is two (2) years after the applicable Amendment Effective Date or, alternatively, if, beginning sixty-five (65) days after the applicable Amendment Effective Date, upon request of any holder of Series B Preferred Stock or Series C Preferred Stock, the Company redeems all outstanding shares of such series of Preferred Stock for the applicable Preferred Stock Remainder Consideration on the date fixed by the Company within ninety (90) days of such request, subject to any delay required by the Company to comply with applicable Maryland law relating to limitations on payment of the applicable Preferred Stock Remainder Consideration.
 The Company intends to redeem all of the shares of Series B Preferred Stock and Series C Preferred Stock that remain outstanding after the completion of the Exchange Offers pursuant to its Special Redemption right no sooner than eleven (11) business days after the closing of the Exchange Offer and as soon as practicable thereafter.
 The Company does not have net earnings during the current or preceding fiscal year, or over the prior eight fiscal quarters.
-On October 12, 2022, the Board of Directors determined that, based on the value of the Company's assets and liabilities and the Company's financial condition, at the time of closing of the Exchange Offers, the payment of cash in the Exchange Offers would cause us to violate the Cash Consideration Restrictions and that we will issue shares of New Preferred Stock in lieu of cash in the Exchange Offers and as any Preferred Stock Remainder Consideration.
+Although a final determination will be made by the Board of Directors upon the expiration of the Exchange Offers based on the value of the Company's assets and liabilities and the Company's financial condition at the time of closing of the Exchange Offers, we currently anticipate that, at the time of closing of the Exchange Offers, the payment of cash in the Exchange Offers would cause us to violate the Cash Consideration Restrictions and that we will issue shares of New Preferred Stock in lieu of cash in the Exchange Offers and as any Preferred Stock Remainder Consideration.